uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/data-structures-for-searching-unit-plan/lessons/create-your-own-hash-table.md

 Collisions are a statistical phenomenon, and working out what will happen in a hash table requires a good understanding of statistics.
 One simple observation is that if 70% of the slots have a value in them, and a random value is to be added, there is a 70% chance that it will have a collision.
 In other words, it is more likely than not!
 For this reason, in practice hash tables avoid getting too full; ideally they would be less than half full, but this wastes a lot of space, so in practice around 60% or 70% full is a common rule of thumb.
 Beyond this, the chance of a collision is very high, and this makes the tables much less efficient.

 {panel end}

-6. Now have students pair up, and give their blank sheet to their partner.
-They can now play the searching game, where each nominates which chest their partner needs to find, and then they take turns guessing the letter of the chest.
-(Students who have lots of collisions will have the best opportunity to give their partner a longer challenge!).

 ## Extension activity